 Pickling Resources

-These are a few of my favourite pickling and preserving resources.
-I recommend reading up on the fascinating art and science of pickling and learning more about at home pickling safety.
+Pickling has a long history and was an important means of preserving food before refrigerators and freezers became common place.
+These are a few pickling and preserving resources.
+I suggest reading up on the fascinating art and science of pickling and learning more about at home pickling safety.

 National Center for Home Preservation